henry2004y/JuliaNotes/menu6.md

 end
 ```
 Remember that the imported functions must be defined before the submodules, otherwise Julia will warn you with "not found".

+* In Julia, generally there is no issue of memory fragmentation for array of structs, just as in C. On the contrary, for Java each class contains header.